 Endogenous anti-PC is anti-inflammatory

 There are natural antibodies in healthy individuals that bind to PC, thereby clearing out damaged cells and suppressing inflammation.
 Clinical research has shown that low levels of natural antibodies to PCs are linked to a faster development of inflammation-related vascular disease, as well as increased complications of vascular disease.

 response to vascular inflammation

-PC-mAb is designed to mimic the anti-inflammatory role of endogenous antibodies against PC.
-PC-mAb binds to, and thus blocks, PC.
-This reduces the inflammation of the blood vessel and lessens the consequences of vascular disease.
-The therapeutic antibody PC-mAb supports the immune response to vascular inflammation challenges, thus reducing the risk of developing complications of atherosclerosis or damage to vessels driven by exposed PC.
-The therapeutic approach has proven preclinical efficacy, as PC-mAb has been effective in several preclinical models of vascular disease and inflammation.
+ATH3G10 is designed to mimic the anti-inflammatory role of endogenous antibodies against PC.
+ATH3G10 binds to, and thus blocks, PC.
+This reduces the inflammation of the blood vessels and lessens the consequences of vascular disease.
+The therapeutic antibody ATH3G10 supports the immune response to vascular inflammation challenges, thus reducing the risk of developing complications of vascular damage driven by exposed PC.
+The therapeutic approach has proven efficacy in preclinical studies, as ATH3G10 has been effective in several models of vascular disease and inflammation.

 Evidence that anti-inflammatory drugs

 could reduce risk of second heart attack and stroke

 A recent study has shown that treatment with an anti-inflammatory drug could lower the risk of secondary cardiovascular events after heart attack and have effect in addition to conventional treatment.
 The study, CANTOS (Canakinumab Anti-inflammatory Thrombosis Outcomes Study), involved 10,000 patients who had had a heart attack and a positive blood test for an inflammatory marker, hsCRP.
 Treatment with the human monoclonal antibody canakinumab over four years reduced their risk of an additional cardiovascular event by 15%.